-The traditional lead scoring method is what many organizations start with when first introducing lead scoring to their business.
-Each lead is given a score based on predetermined criteria.
-This criteria is composed of both explicit and implicit data.
+Many organizations use a traditional lead scoring method when first introducing lead scoring to their business.
+Predetermined criteria assign a score value to each lead.
+This criteria includes both explicit and implicit data.

-Explicit data focuses on the data the prospect provides (industry,company, service area, title, budget etc.).
-Implicit data is based on the prospect’s behaviors (web visits, click through rates, repeated visits to the same sales page etc.)
+Explicit data focuses on the data the prospect provides (industry, company, service area, title, budget etc.).
+Implicit data reflects the prospect’s behaviors (web visits, click through rates, repeated visits to the same sales page etc.)

-Each criteria is given a numeric value, and the combined numeric value determines the prospects lead score.
-If the score meets a certain threshold (that sales and marketing both agreed on) then this lead is sent to the sales team for follow-up.
-If not, it gets placed in the appropriate nurturing campaign (based on their interest) until their lead score increases enough to meet that minimum threshold.
+You identify a numeric value for each criteria.
+The combined numeric value determines the prospect's lead score.
+If the score meets a certain threshold (that sales and marketing both agreed on) then the lead goes to the sales team for follow-up.
+If not, the lead continues with nurturing (based on their interest) until their lead score increases enough to meet that minimum threshold.

 The predictive lead scoring method uses an algorithm to determine lead quality and the likelihood of whether that prospect is prepared to make a purchase.